MicrosoftDocs/win32/desktop-src/Msi/sending-messages-to-windows-installer-using-msiprocessmessage.md

-﻿---
-Description: 'The messages sent using MsiProcessMessage are the same messages that are received by the INSTALLUI\_HANDLER callback function if MsiSetExternalUI was called.' ms.assetid: 'ca73bd0a-6f4e-453c-9e38-14cfd602d42c'
-title: Sending Messages to Windows Installer Using MsiProcessMessage
 ---
+Description: The messages sent using MsiProcessMessage are the same messages that are received by the INSTALLUI\_HANDLER callback function if MsiSetExternalUI was called. ms.assetid: ca73bd0a-6f4e-453c-9e38-14cfd602d42c
+title: Sending Messages to Windows Installer Using MsiProcessMessage ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows
+ms.technology: desktop
+---

 # Sending Messages to Windows Installer Using MsiProcessMessage

-The messages sent using [**MsiProcessMessage**](msiprocessmessage.md) are the same messages that are received by the [**INSTALLUI\_HANDLER**](installui-handler.md) callback function if [**MsiSetExternalUI**](msisetexternalui.md) was called.
+The messages sent using [**MsiProcessMessage**](/windows/win32/Msiquery/nf-msiquery-msiprocessmessage?branch=master) are the same messages that are received by the [**INSTALLUI\_HANDLER**](/windows/win32/Msi/nc-msi-installui_handlera?branch=master) callback function if [**MsiSetExternalUI**](/windows/win32/Msi/nf-msi-msisetexternaluia?branch=master) was called.
 Otherwise, Windows Installer handles the messages.
 For details, see [Parsing Windows Installer Messages](parsing-windows-installer-messages.md).

 For example, to send an INSTALLMESSAGE\_ERROR message with the MB\_ICONWARNING icon and the MB\_ABORTRETRYCANCEL buttons: